DoniaGasmii/hazard-detection-project/utils/data_labeling/README.md

 In our setup:
 - **The oracle** is composed of:
-  - Multiple **class‑specific object detection models** (one per hazard type, or multi‑class models where applicable).
+  - Multiple **class‑specific object detection models** trained either locally or on Roboflow (one per hazard type, or multi‑class models where applicable).
   - A **human review step** to validate and correct model predictions before they are added to the training set.
+Correcting labels is still manual labor but faster, easier and less expensive than annotating the whole dataset.
 - The process:
   1. Start with a pool of unlabeled images.
   2. Run each class‑specific model to generate predictions.